tpkessler/llvm-project/llvm/docs/AMDGPUDwarfExtensionsForHeterogeneousDebugging.rst

   Rename DWARF Version 5 section 7.7.1 and delete section 7.7.2 to reflect the unification of location descriptions into DWARF expressions.

-  This augments DWARF Version 5 section 7.7.1 and Table 7.9.
+  This augments DWARF Version 5 section 7.7.1 and Table 7.9, and adds a new table describing vendor extension operations for ``DW_OP_LLVM_user``.

 A DWARF operation expression is stored in a block of contiguous bytes.
 The bytes form a sequence of operations.
 Each operation is a 1-byte code that identifies that operation, followed by zero or more bytes of additional data.
-The encodings for the operations are described in :ref:`amdgpu-dwarf-operation-encodings-table`.
+The encoding for the operation ``DW_OP_LLVM_user`` is described in :ref:`amdgpu-dwarf-operation-encodings-table`, and all other operations are encoded as ``DW_OP_LLVM_user`` vendor extension operations as described in :ref:`amdgpu-dwarf-vendor-extension-operation-encodings-table`.

 .. table:: DWARF Operation Encodings
    :name: amdgpu-dwarf-operation-encodings-table